 Tip

 The most likely cause of your Mac having problems finding its startup disk is some kind of software conflict.
-And the best way to avoid software conflicts or any other kind of software problem on your Mac is to carry out regular maintenance.
-Just like a car, if you maintain it regularly, it will run more smoothly for longer.
-Maintaining your Mac means running macOS maintenance scripts, freeing up RAM, and repairing disk permissions.
-Doing all of those things manually is difficult and time-consuming, but there is an easier way — Maintenance module in CleanMyMac X can do all of those things with a couple of clicks, and it can also free up purgeable disk space, thin out Time Machine snapshots, and reindex Spotlight.
+And the best way to avoid software conflicts or any other kind of software problem on your Mac is to run regular maintenance tasks, update your apps, get rid of malware, and delete junk and unneeded files.
+Doing all of those things manually is difficult and time-consuming, but there is an easier way — Smart Care tool module in CleanMyMac can do all of those things with a couple of clicks.

-You can download CleanMyMac X for free here and give it a try for yourself.
+You can download CleanMyMac for free here and give it a try for yourself.

 How to fix the Mac flashing folder with question mark